 Users with Microsoft Word can take advantage of the built-in autocorrect function to create their text expander database.
 Simply open the autocorrect dictionary and type in your preferred acronym or simplified text and what it should expand to (ie. the complete word and/or phrase).
 It takes time to get used to typing in shorthand, but it’s worth the effort in the long run.

 Downloadable programs such as Asutype and InstantText are designed to integrate into your operating system and work within different platforms, like Microsoft Word and your internet browser.
 These are paid software and work extremely well for streamlining all typing activities.
 While most text expanders work within MS Word, they may not all be compatible with every document template.

-Since most transcriptionists work from home, the importance of a workstation that’s fully equipped and separate from louder, more distracting spaces of your home is crucial.
+Since most transcriptionists work from home, the importance of a workstation that’s fully equipped and separate from the louder, more distracting spaces of your home is crucial.
 Similar to the tools mentioned above, personal preferences play a big role in determining your workstation set-up.
 However, two key components to consider are your comfort and productivity.
-You want to ensure that you can be as productive as possible over a continuous period of time without feeling excessive physical or mental strain.
+You want to ensure that you can be as productive as possible over a continuous period of time without feeling the excessive physical or mental strain.

 For inspiration, below are some photos of AlphaScribes team members’ workstations: